CaffeineMC/sodium-fabric/README.md

 On Windows, the Oracle JDK/JRE builds should be avoided where possible due to their poor quality.
 Always prefer using the open-source builds from AdoptOpenJDK when possible.

-**You need to have a compiled build of the Iris sodium-compatibility branch in your mavenLocal repository.
-You will be unable to compile this fork otherwise!** Use the `publishToMavenLocal` Gradle task in the Iris repository (checked out to the sodium-compatibility branch) to accomplish this.
+**You need to have a compiled build of Iris in your mavenLocal repository.
+You will be unable to compile this fork otherwise!** Use the `publishToMavenLocal` Gradle task in the Iris repository to accomplish this.

 ### License